thermo2016/SensirionSmartGadget/README.md

 ##Sales blurb:
 > "The Smart Gadget not only shows humidity and temperature values on the display, but can also communicate with a bluetooth SMART capable device like a smartphone."

-##How to use on the Raspberry Pi?
+##How to communicate the Raspberry Pi?
 This is done with a Raspberry Pi 2B running Ubuntu Mate, but should work on other distributions.

-##Use a compatable USB Blurtooth dongle.
+##Use a compatable USB Blurtooth dongle
 I use the Plugable one:
 http://www.amazon.co.uk/Plugable-Bluetooth-Adapter-Raspberry-Compatible/dp/B009ZIILLI?ie=UTF8&psc=1&redirect=true&ref_=oh_aui_detailpage_o00_s00
 Others may work.

-##Install the BlueZ package.
+##Install the BlueZ package
 I downloaded the latest version from https://www.kernel.org/pub/linux/bluetooth
-Install instructions can be found here http://www.elinux.org/RPi_Bluetooth_LE#BlueZ_installation Or you can install from the repositry
+Install instructions can be found here http://www.elinux.org/RPi_Bluetooth_LE#BlueZ_installation Or you can install from the repositry, but I didn't test this
 ```
 $ sudo apt-get install bluez bluez-utils
 ```

-##Test connecting.
+##Test connecting
 Press the button on the sensor gadget to switch on the bluetooth radio.
 Then :
 ```
 $ sudo hcitool dev